-One author should be designated as corresponding author.
+One author should be designated as the corresponding author.

 That individual will handle all interactions with the journal editors throughout the submission, review, and publication process.
 Each submission should be established in the name of the corresponding author.
 Under no circumstances should more than one author submit the same paper.
 To expedite submission handling, we need your help in keeping records simple and consistent.